ColinTr/Projet_de_session_techniques_apprentissage/README.md

     │       ├── train      <- Data used to train the model.
     │       └── test       <- Data used to test the model.
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.